tweneboah/mern-stack-project-based-course/README.md

 ## Connect With Us

 We're committed to building a supportive and engaging community of learners and developers.
-Connect with us and your peers through:
+Connect with us and your peers through:..

 - **Personal Website**: [Visit MasyncTech](https://masynctech.com/)
 - **Facebook**: [Follow us on Facebook](https://www.facebook.com/masynctech)